CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 When passwords are used for authentication, the IT system should provide mechanisms that meet the following conditions:

-* It ensures that each user uses individual passwords (and can select them himself).
+* It ensures that each user uses individual passwords (and can choose them himself).
 * It is checked that all passwords meet the defined specifications (eg minimum length, no trivial passwords).
 The password quality check should be individually controllable.
 For example, it should be possible to specify that the passwords must contain at least one special character or that certain character combinations are prohibited.
 * The IT system generates passwords that meet the defined requirements.
 The IT system must offer the passwords thus generated to the user.
 * The password change should be initiated regularly by the IT systems.
 The lifetime of a password should be adjustable.
 * The repetition of old passwords when changing the password should be prevented by the IT system (password history).
 * When entering the password, the password should not be displayed on the screen.
-* After installing or reconfiguring users, the password system should force a password change after initial login.
+* After installing or reconfiguring users, the password system should force a password change after the initial login.
 More detailed information on authentication can be found in ORP.4 Identity and Permission Management.

 #### SYS.1.1.M3 Restrictive rights assignment